wemiibidun/personal_portfolio_react/README.md

 ![GitLab Code Size](https://img.shields.io/github/languages/code-size/wemiibidun/personal_portfolio_react)

 # Personal Portfolio (React)
-Created this personal portfolio website with React and  NextJS(Nextjs is JavaScript framework that helps to build web applications using Reactjs.
+Created this personal portfolio website with React and  NextJS(_Nextjs is JavaScript framework that helps to build web applications using Reactjs.
 It offers a ton of features and tools that make building a complete app simple and easy).
-After creating the website, I deployed my portfolio on Vercel.
+After creating the website, I deployed my portfolio on Vercel_)

 ## Table of contents
 * [Introduction](#introduction)